testo-org-101/music-and-ai/lesson3/lessonContent.md

 This lesson delves into how AI can analyze music to gain insights into trends and preferences.

 ## Learning Objectives
-- Understand how AI is used for music analysis
+Understand how AI is used for music analysis

 ## Topics Covered
-- Music Genres Classification
-- Songs and Mood Prediction
+Music Genres Classification, Songs and Mood Prediction